denten-books/plain-text/2-device.md

 book, as a piece of literary (and not just mathematical) technology.
 To achieve these tasks, I will construct several pre-histories of the literary device, first as formal technique, then as thought experiment, and finally as control mechanism.
-To preserve a sense of human agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.
+These material and intellectual histories will help reveal the book as a device, to call it forth as a mechanism for effecting thought at a distance, and to bring it back under the purview of interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of